xmos/lib_sw_pll/doc/rst/sw_pll.rst

 There may be cases where the port timer sampling time cannot be guaranteed to be fully isochronous, such as when a significant number of instructions exist between a hardware event occur between the reference clock transition and the port timer sampling.
-In these cases an optional jitter reduction scheme is provided allow scaling of the read port timer value.
+In these cases an optional input jitter reduction scheme is provided allow scaling of the read port timer value.
 This scheme is used in the ``i2s_slave_lut`` example where the port timer read is precisely delayed until the transition of the next BCLK which removes the instruction timing jitter that would otherwise be present.
 The cost is 1/64th of LR clock time of lost processing in the I2S callbacks but the benefit is the jitter caused by variable instruction timing to be eliminated.